larevolucia/bookwise-analytics/README.md

 ### Context

-This project simulates a subscription-based book club where members receive one monthly “credit” to select a book from a large catalog.
+This project simulates a subscription-based book club where members receive one monthly “credit” to select a book from a curated catalog.
 Despite stable subscriber numbers, engagement and redemption rates are declining, often due to poor book-member matches.

-This project explores how a subscription-based book club can optimize member engagement and retention through data-driven book recommendations.

-The aim is to transition from manual, intuition-based book curation to an **evidence-based selection system** that maximizes satisfaction, loyalty, and catalog diversity.
+The goal is to transition from intuition-driven curation to data-driven selection, using predictive analytics to increase satisfaction, loyalty, and catalog diversity.

 ---